CityofToronto/bdit_volumes/volume_project/clustering/Evaluation_fit.md

 # Evaluating Fit to Clusters

 ## Metric

-Take minimum of distance to average profile normalized by number of points. (distance/point) partial day weights (PDW) = SUM(weights) for all available timestamps for each cluster
+partial day weights (PDW) = SUM(weights) for all available timestamps for each cluster
 ![distance_formula](img/distance_formula.png)